steveuniverseuwu/EvidenceShield6/QUICK_START_LARGE_FILES.md

 ## TL;DR

-**EvidenceShield now supports unlimited file sizes!** Files over 50MB automatically use chunked upload.
+**ChainGuard now supports unlimited file sizes!** Files over 50MB automatically use chunked upload.

 ## How to Use